DFDLSchemas/ISO8583/README.md

 Note that the dfdl:occursCount expressions used in the model for the 'unpacked' format use the fn:contains() function.
 A more natural approach is to use the dfdl:testBit function but that is not yet supported by IBM DFDL.

+The 1987 schemas use absolute paths in the dfdl:occursCount expressions, and do not have a target namespace.
+As a contrast, the 1993 schemas use relative paths and have a target namespace.

 ----------------
 IBM WebSphere Message Broker and IBM Integration Bus